donphi/dodo/docs/tidy-tree-visualization.md

 - Dynamic resizing to fit the container
 - Efficient data filtering to handle large datasets
 - Tooltip information on hover for detailed node information
+- Custom TidyTreeButtons component for export functionality, ensuring consistent styling with other visualizations

 ## Future Enhancements